-DeKalb County chooses to promote ethical behavior.
-All unethical conduct, at any level, ultimately hurts the county, its residents, and all employees, including you.
-So if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and your coworkers to report it.
+Our university chooses to promote ethical behavior.
+All unethical conduct, at any level, ultimately hurts the university community, including you.
+You only have to consider what happened in recent scandals to see the disastrous effects that a seemingly harmless lapse in ethics can have on an otherwise healthy university.
+If you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and to all university members to report it.

-I am not sure if what I have observed or heard is a violation of company policy, or involves unethical conduct, but it just does not look right to me.
+I am not sure if what I have observed or heard is a violation of university policy, or involves unethical conduct, but it just does not look right to me.
 What should I do?

 File a report.
-EthicsPoint can help you prepare and file your report so it can be properly understood.
+The Compliance Hotline can help you prepare and file your report so it can be properly understood.
 We'd rather you report a situation that turns out to be harmless than let possible unethical behavior go unchecked because you weren't sure.

-What if my boss or other managers are involved in a violation?
+As an employee, what if my boss or other managers are involved in a violation?
 Won't they get the report and start a cover-up?